 Faculty Retention & Success through Intergroup Dialogue and Inclusion Alliance

 Inclusion is essential to furthering diversity at Purdue and providing all faculty with an environment in which they can succeed and enjoy fulfilling academic careers.
-Faculty Retention and Success through Intergroup Dialogue and Inclusion Alliance (FIDIA) is a three-year Provost funded education, dialogue, and research initiative to engage faculty in promoting positive transformative change.
+Faculty Retention and Success through Intergroup Dialogue and Inclusion Alliance (FIDIA) began as a three-year Provost funded education, dialogue, and research initiative to engage faculty in promoting positive transformative change.
 The Alliance is composed of faculty members from across the Purdue campus.